Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 The Sanctuary sink forwards each decoded `FrameLease` unchanged through a bounded two-frame channel into a four-frame presentation queue.
 Playback starts paused and keeps repainting until the first decoded frame is available, so the first picture can be shown while paused.
-Once playing, Sanctuary advances its wall-clock timeline and presents due video leases by PTS.
+Once playing, Sanctuary advances its temporary video-only wall-clock timeline only while at least one decoded video frame is buffered.
+If the decoded queue runs dry, media time stalls until another frame arrives; a decoder that cannot sustain real time therefore makes playback run slower instead of allowing the clock to race ahead of decoded video.
+Due leases are still selected by PTS.
 The HLS source currently chooses one rendition at open (the existing OxideAV default is at most 720p); dynamic ABR/quality switching is not yet implemented.
 The desktop launcher accepts `--video <URL-or-ID>` (or a positional video), `--play`/`--autoplay`, and